 Mary O’Brien, Senior Research Associate

 Mary O’Brien is a Senior Research Associate with the Social IMPACT Research Center.
-Mary’s projects include a Domestic Violence Needs Assessment.
+Mary’s projects include a Domestic Violence Needs Assessment and a study on racial equity in the philanthropic support of arts and culture organizations.
 She is passionate about working with individuals and communities to document their unique stories and interested in research for its ability to help communicate complex stories of social change.
 As a trained social worker and researcher, Mary has experience working with marginalized populations in both direct practice and policy intervention on issues of homelessness, food insecurity, health care, education, and gender-based violence.
 Prior to joining IMPACT, Mary conducted research and advocacy on issues of violence against women as a Program Associate with The Advocates for Human Rights.
 Mary has also provided expertise in research, evaluation, advocacy, and project management as an independent consultant for a number of non-profit and for-profit organizations.
 She has worked with advocates in Central and Eastern Europe, France, India, Senegal, the United States, and also with representatives at the United Nations and the European Union.
 Mary received her MSW from the University of Michigan.
-She enjoys exploring new cities and culinary offerings, live music, running, and spending time with her four nephews.
+She enjoys exploring new cities and their culinary offerings, live music, running, and spending time with her four nephews.

 Suniya Farooqui, Data Analyst